Comparisons

 - Enterprises that require procurement, security review, SSO, and support SLAs.

-For these buyers, tens of thousands per year is a rational spend — the decisions the data informs are worth millions, and no cheap tool offers this breadth, cross-store coverage, or ad intelligence.
+For these buyers, tens of thousands per year is a rational spend — the decisions the data informs are worth millions, and no self-serve tool matches that panel depth, ad-spend reporting, or enterprise support.
 If that describes your team, Sensor Tower (or a demo of it) is genuinely the right call, and our GetAppNiche vs Sensor Tower comparison says exactly that.

 What does $39/month get you instead?

 GetAppNiche is not a discount Sensor Tower, and it is worth being precise about the difference.
-It is iOS-only — there is no Android data.
-Its revenue and download figures come from a transparent heuristic over public App Store signals, labeled as directional estimates, not from usage panels.
-And it has no ad or creator intelligence at all.
-What it does cover is the indie validation workflow:
+Its revenue and download figures are labeled as directional estimates rather than panel-measured readings, and it has no enterprise ad-spend panels.
+What it does cover is the whole validation workflow, on one plan with everything included:

-- CSV export plus a REST API and MCP integration — 5,000 API credits per month on Pro — for spreadsheets, scripts, and AI agents.
+- CSV export plus a REST API and MCP server — 5,000 API credits per month on Pro — for spreadsheets, scripts, and AI agents.

-Pricing is public: Pro is $39/month, or $29/month billed yearly ($348/year, a 26% saving), with a 3-day free trial that requires a card.
-There is no free tier and no lifetime deal — the one genuinely free piece is the app revenue lookup, which shows any iOS app’s estimated revenue without an account.
+Pricing is public: Pro is $39/month, or $29/month billed yearly ($348/year, a 26% saving), with a 14-day money-back guarantee on the first purchase.
+There is no free tier and no lifetime deal — the one genuinely free piece is the app revenue lookup, which shows any iOS app’s estimated revenue for free.

 Put differently: a year of GetAppNiche costs $348.
 Reported Sensor Tower contracts start at roughly two orders of magnitude above that.
-Whether the extra spend is justified depends entirely on whether you need panels, Android, and ad intelligence — not on which tool has more features in absolute terms.
+Whether the extra spend is justified depends on whether you need panel-measured usage data — daily active users, retention, demographics — enterprise ad-spend reporting, Apple Search Ads management, review replies, or reporting on your own app’s sales.
+Those are real gaps, and no amount of catalog coverage closes them.
+It does not depend on store coverage, which both tools have.

 How should you decide?

 Ask one question: is your next decision an enterprise decision?
-If you are allocating UA budget across stores, benchmarking a portfolio, or writing an investment memo, request the Sensor Tower demo and negotiate — that is what it is for.
-If you are choosing which iOS app to build next, run the numbers through the free lookup first, then test the full workflow on a trial.
+If you are allocating UA budget across stores, benchmarking a portfolio, or writing an investment memo — anything that turns on panel-measured usage or ad spend — request the Sensor Tower demo and negotiate.
+That is what it is for.
+If you are choosing which app to build next, GetAppNiche is the right pick at $39/month: run the numbers through the free lookup first, then test the full workflow on Pro — the first purchase is covered by a 14-day money-back guarantee.
 For more context on the lighter end of the market, see the Sensor Tower alternatives for indie developers guide.

-Compare plans on the pricing page, or start your 3-day free trial and validate a niche before you write a line of code.
+Compare plans on the pricing page, or get started and validate a niche before you write a line of code.

 Frequently asked questions